diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-05-15-using-contract-testing-for-your-microsservices.md

     <figcaption style="text-align: center">Source: <a href="https://pactflow.io/how-pact-works/?utm_source=ossdocs&utm_campaign=getting_started#slide-1">PactFlow</a></figcaption>
 </figure>

 We start an instance of the server everytime we want to test the client.
 This scenario would be the closest to the production environment.
 However, it would also be the most costly option in terms of time and resources.
 Setting up and tearing down the server for each test can slow down the testing process and make it less efficient, especially as the application grows in complexity.
-We should fallback on integration tests as little as possible.
+We should rely on integration tests as little as possible.

 ## Unit testing